Header Content Region

 Coming in 2018

-The ReferenceTEK solution is the Hummingbird® XRP Series of hybrid powered Unmanned Aircraft Systems with a flight duration in excess of 6 hours and a payload capacity up to 40 pounds.
-All Hummingbird versions include powered hard points for client payloads and the capability to release payloads at or above ground level.
-Specific airframe elements and propulsion designs are proprietary with provisional patents issued and patents filed.
+The ReferenceTEK solution is the Hummingbird® XRP Series of hybrid powered Unmanned Aircraft Systems with a flight duration in excess of 6 hours and a payload in excess of 30 pounds.
+The Hummingbird XRP includes powered hard points for client payloads and the capability to release payloads at or above ground level.
+Specific airframe elements and propulsion designs are proprietary with provisional patents issued and patent applications filed.